-Somatic psychology is therapy that includes the body.
+Somatic therapy is therapy that includes the body.
 A great deal happens in our bodies when we feel emotions or react to our environment.
 When we are stressed, our shoulders might be tense and raised, our gut might feel twisted up in knots, we might find it hard to sit still.
 When we are angry, we might feel heat in the back of our neck, we might feel the urge to hit something.
 When we are happy, we might smile or laugh, we might feel light and relaxed.
 These aren’t things we do consciously with our bodies.
 By noticing bodily sensations, it can help increase a connection between the mind and the body and allow emotions to be processed more fully.

 The body can store emotions that aren’t processed or felt fully.
 It can be tempting to ignore negative or overwhelming emotions, but they don’t really go away.
 They get stored in our bodies.
 This can look like chronic tension, physical imbalances, or even injury.